mgernand/ExpressionReflect/README.md

 ExpressionReflect
 =================

-Provides the ability to "compile" expressions to delegates without using Reflection.Emit but only reflection.
+Provides the ability to "compile" expressions to delegates without using Reflection.Emit but only using reflection.